ggaurav10/hvpa-controller-backup/Proposal.md

 #### Mitigation
 * `x1` and `x2` will be optional, If either or both of them are not provided, vertical scaling will be done until `minAllowed` and/or `maxAllowed` correspondingly.
+* Once replica count reaches `maxReplicas`, and VPA still recommends higher resource requirements, then vertical scaling will be done unconditionally
+* Once replica count reaches `minReplicas`, and VPA still recommends lower resource requirements, then vertical scaling will be done unconditionally

 #### Spec